Elisabeth Olin: Early career

 Elisabeth Olin was also active as a composer.
 In 1768, she was one of the Swedish composers who contributed with her own composition to the collection Gustaviade.
 En hjältedikt i tolv sånger ('Gustaviade.
 A heroic poem of twelve songs'), where she contributed with her own song for composition number eight.
+Another of her surviving compositions is En liten Sårland bäck (tr.
+"A small Saarland stream").

 Elisabeth Olin married the official Gabriel Olin (1728–1794) in 1760, with whom she had six children.
 Her husband is described as proud of her and supportive of her career.